dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 The work that lies ahead includes:

 * Designing a robust cross-region failover mechanism.
-* Stabilizing and performance tuning the new stack.
+* Stabilization and performance tuning of the new stack.

 To support these, we are looking forward to exploring DynamoDB streams, auto-scaling, and in-memory caching.
 Stay tuned for more technical posts related to this space.
 In the meantime, if you are looking for a backstage story on another technological impeachment within our stack, check out [how we ditched Kafka to move to ZeroMQ](https://tomasz.janczuk.org/2015/09/from-kafka-to-zeromq-for-log-aggregation.html).